chas-academy/u02-redesign-unit7/README.md

 To clone the project and save it locally:
 1. Open your terminal and go to your project/develop folder (where you want to save the clone)
-2. Type in `git clone https://github.com/chas-academy/u02-redesign-unit7.git` and hit enter
+2. Type in `git clone git@github.com:chas-academy/u02-redesign-unit7.git` and hit enter. **NOTE:** This will require the use of SSH key.
+If you don't have one yet, [follow documentation to set it up](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh)
 3. Type `code .`to open the project in VS Code

 ### Start working on your assigned page